 Want help planning your Kauai vacation?
 Get my Kauai with Kids guidebook HERE!

 One of the main reasons people visit the Big Island is to spend time at Hawaii Volcanoes National Park.
 That’s because it’s the best place to see lava in Hawaii, as long as one of the volcanoes is erupting.
 There are also hiking trails, a visitor’s center, and even a hotel where you can see the lava glow from your room!

 Another cool place to visit with kids on the Big Island is Pu’uhonua o Honaunau National Historical Park, just south of Kona.
 It’s a cultural park where you can learn a lot about Ancient Hawaii through replica buildings and tiki statues.
 It’s perfect for families.

-Our favorite kid-friendy hike on the Big Island is Akaka Falls State Park.
+Our favorite kid-friendly hike on the Big Island is Akaka Falls State Park.
 It’s a loop trail that is completely paved.
-You’ll get an awesome view of Akaka Falls plus you’ll go over some bridges and see really beautiful Hawaiian plants and flowers.
+You’ll get an awesome view of Akaka Falls.
+You’ll go over some bridges and see really beautiful Hawaiian plants and flowers.